 I love salads any time of the year but especially in summer.
 If I don’t have a salad one day I miss it and I feel like I didn’t eat properly that day.
 But I know that not everybody is like that.
 In fact, many people think salads are for rabbits and men especially, are kind of allergic to them!
 It’s not very ‘macho’ to eat salads, apparently.
 Well, I am talking from my own personal experience but I do know that not everybody thinks the same.
 I just wish more people would realise that salads are NOT ‘rabbit food’, they are not all ‘leafy’ and plain.

 Salads are indeed healthy (well, most of them) but they can also be really satisfying and filling.
 Even the vegetarian salads.
 And they can be really delicious and full of flavour, they are not boring at all.
 They can be full of protein which will fill you up so you won’t feel hungry for a while.

-So in my quest to help people change their mind about salads, I decided to share with you my favourite healthy and filling salads from around the web that are also vegetarian but really satisfying.
+So in my quest to help people change their mind about salads, I decided to share with you some of my favourite healthy and filling vegetarian salads from around the web that are really satisfying.
 So here they are (in no particular order):